cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

-The program is incorrect event though it contains 2 main elements.
+The program is incorrect event though it contains the two main elements.
 The behavior of initialization of the global variable `fm` is undefined, because the initialization of `fm` depends on the internal library data and resources, the orders of initialization of `fm` and the initialization of internal library data are unspecified.

 Consequently, all Nana widgets should never be declared as global variables.

 ## MULTITHREADED GUI

 Many GUI frameworks require all GUI objects to be accessed exclusively by the UI thread.
 If a GUI object is accessed from a non-UI thread, an invalid thread access error occurs and the whole application may abort.
-Nowadays, the multithreading paradigm has become more popluar, using a tradditional GUI frameworks in multithreadeded environment will introduce many software design/architecture problems, working around this and having all GUI objects created in one UI thread would be rather messy.
+Nowadays, the multithreading paradigm has become more popluar and using a tradditional GUI frameworks in a multithreadeded environment will introduce many software design/architecture problems, to work around this, and having all GUI objects created in one UI thread would be rather messy.

-Nana is designed to support multithreading, a multithreaded GUI can make the program architecture more flexible.
+Nana is designed to support multithreading.
+A multithreaded GUI can make the program architecture more flexible.
 More than that, Nana also minimizes the complexity of writing a multithreaded GUI.
 There is a little difference between multithreading and single-thread in structure.

 ```cpp
 #include <nana/gui.hpp>